The Ninja Creami is $50 off for Prime Day

 Also: The 30+ best Prime Day Apple deals

-If you've been waiting to add an ice cream maker to your summer kitchen essentials, Prime Day is the ideal time. • FUNCTIONALITY: Turn almost anything into ice cream, sorbet, milkshakes, and more.
+If you've been waiting to add an ice cream maker to your summer kitchen essentials, this is the time.
+Turn almost anything into ice cream, sorbet, milkshakes, and more.
 The Ninja Creami has seven one-touch program settings for making gelato, milkshakes, sorbet, smoothies, and more, including adding mix-ins to your already-made treats.
 Plus, it's great for all your non-dessert needs too, like icy protein shakes and smoothies.
 The pint-sized container makes it easy to blend up enough of any frozen dessert for one...or to share, if you're into that sort of thing.

 When will this deal expire?